localstack-samples/sample-chaos-api-serverless/README.md

-# Simulating outages for local cloud apps with LocalStack!
+# Simulating outages for local cloud apps with LocalStack's Chaos API

-LocalStack's [Outages extension](https://pypi.org/project/localstack-extension-outages/) enables you to start a local outage, right on your developer machine.
-In this demo, we set up an HTTP CRUD API functioning as a Product Management System, and use the Outages extension to simulate an outage in the DynamoDB table.
+LocalStack's [Chaos API](https://docs.localstack.cloud/user-guide/chaos-engineering/chaos-api/) enables you to simulate a local outage, right on your developer machine.
+In this demo, we set up an HTTP CRUD API functioning as a Product Management System, and use the Chaos API to simulate an outage in the DynamoDB table.
 We'll further use `pytest` to test the application's behavior during the outage.
-For a more detailed walkthrough, check out our [Simulating Outages for Local Cloud Apps with LocalStack]() blog.

 ## Architecture